Fast UK DeliveryFast UK Delivery

 Pine

-Pine is the most common timber used to manufacture staircases, we use joinery grade Scandinavian redwood.
-It is popular due to being the most inexpensive material suitable for staircase manufacture, it is also easy to work with, ideal for painting, however it can also be stained, varnished or waxed.
+Pine is the most common timber used to manufacture staircases.
+We use joinery grade Scandinavian redwood.
+It is popular due to being the most inexpensive material suitable for staircase manufacture.
+It is also easy to work with and ideal for painting.
+However, it can also be stained, varnished or waxed.

 Hemlock

-Similar in appearance to Pine and still a softwood, however Hemlock has few knots, making it more suitable if the timber is to be on show, it is also frequuently used on staircase that are to be painted to give a better finish.
+Hemlock is similar in appearance to Pine and still a softwood.
+However, it has few knots, making it more suitable if the timber is to be on show.
+It is also frequently used on staircases that are to be painted to give a better finish.

 American White Oak